nhs-digital-gp-it-futures/BuyingCatalogueService/README.md

 <p>

-To run the application in a container in development mode, run the following command (from the buying catalogue directory):
+To run the application in a container in development mode, run the following script:

 ```
-docker-compose -f ".\docker-compose.yml" -f ".\docker-compose.development.yml" up -d
+Launch Development Environment.ps1
 ```

 You can now access the API in your browser at 'http://localhost:8080/swagger/index.html'